Message from the Principal

 St Mark’s facilities reflect those of a modern yet mature School, with the School currently in the early stages of a projected fifty million dollar building program over a ten year period.
 The first element of the program is the addition of new facilities for the Primary School.
 These facilities opened in early 2017.
 The new spaces allow the School to accommodate a third class in Years 2, 3 and 4.

 The most significant project in Phase 1 of the building program is the construction of the new Alan Cadby Senior Academic Centre, which is now complete.
 We look forward to its official opening in 2018.
 The Senior Academic Centre will house students in Years 9 to 12.

 Following the completion of the Senior Academic Centre, the School Council and School Executive have chosen to focus on the proposed relocation and expansion of the Early Learning Centre.
-We are hopeful that this facility will be constructed in the vicinity of the existing tennis courts near Whitfords Avenue and will probably accommodate four classes of Kindergarten, Pre-Primary and Year 1 students.
+We are hopeful that this facility will be constructed in the vicinity of the existing tennis courts near Whitfords Avenue and will probably accommodate three classes of Kindergarten, Pre-Primary and Year 1 students.
 This will allow many more families to enter St Mark’s earlier.

 A commitment to developing the ‘whole person’ is at the core of a St Mark’s education through a diverse and enriching set of learning experiences including distinctive programs in the arts, sport, outdoor education and service to the community.
 My hope is that St Mark’s students will be typified by their compassion, their resilience, their pursuit of excellence, and their sense of community and global responsibility.
 The Christian values of the School are central to all of this, and the two great commandments to love God and to love one’s neighbour as you love yourself underpin the strong relationships between students, parents and staff.
 This ethos permeates the fabric of the St Mark’s community, creating a safe and happy place in which to work and learn.